AlexisPSullivan/Conch/README.md

 # Conch
  Code and analyses for my dissertation work with Strombus pugilis - Perry Lab, Penn State University

-All scripts written by APS
+All scripts written by APS, with input from Christina Bergey and Stephanie Marciniak

 [![DOI](https://zenodo.org/badge/289037174.svg)](https://zenodo.org/badge/latestdoi/289037174)